balderdashy/sails-docs/reference/anatomy/masterList.md

 ### Purpose
 This file was created when you ran 'sails generate User'.
 It contains all of the controller logic for the model called 'User'.

-This is where you will put "controller actions" that sends app data to your clients and render the views which display that data.
+This is where you will put "controller actions" that send data to your clients and render the views which display that data.

 ### More Info

 # api
 ## myApp/api
 ### Purpose
 This folder contains the vast majority of your app's back-end logic.
-It houses the 'M' and 'C' in <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller"> MVC Framework </a>
+It is home to the 'M' and 'C' in <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller"> MVC Framework </a>

+In it you will find the following.

+- Adapters: Adapters are the middle man between your Sails app and the database.
+- Controllers: Controllers contain most of the back-end logic for your app.
+- Models: Models are the structures that contain data for your Sails App.
+- Policies: Policies are typically used to authenticate clients and restrict access to certain parts of your app.
+- Services: Services are similar to controller actions.
+They contain logic that used by your app that doesn't necessarily rely on .req() and .res() .

 ### More Info
 If you're new to MVC, check out <a href="http://omfgdogs.com"> This Link </a>